workarea-commerce/workarea/README.md

 * seed the database
 * start the application server

 It requires you have Docker installed and running.
-Once complete, you can visit `http://localhost:3000` to view your app.
+Once complete, you can visit `http://localhost:3000` to view your storefront app.
+For the Workarea Admin, you can visit 'http://localhost:3000/admin'.
 The seed data provides an admin user with an email/password of `user@workarea.com/W3bl1nc!`.

 Getting Started
 --------------------------------------------------------------------------------